ashesx2/etch-a-sketch/README.md

 ## The Odin Project | Foundations
-**Project: Etch-A-Sketch**
+**Project: Etch A Sketch**

-A browser version of an etch-a-sketch created with HTML, CSS, and Javascript.
-Currently, you can change the size of the grid and change the grid from white to black.
-May add more options in the future like choosing different colors, having random colors, etc.
+A browser version of an etch a sketch created with HTML, CSS, and JavaScript to further practice DOM manipulation and JavaScript.
+Hover over the grid to change white squares to black, or to a specified color.
+You can also clear the grid and specify a different number of squares within the square.

 [Live Preview](https://ashesx2.github.io/etch-a-sketch/)